CRFricke/EF.Core.Utilities/README.md

     /// <summary>
     /// Called to seed the database.
     /// </summary>
+    /// <param name="serviceProvider">
-    /// <param name="serviceProvider">An <see cref="IServiceProvider"/> instance for accessing support services.</param>
+    /// An <see cref="IServiceProvider"/> instance for accessing support services.
+    /// </param>
+    /// <returns>
-    /// <returns>A Task instance that can be used to await completion of the method.</returns>
+    /// A Task instance that can be used to await completion of the method.
+    /// </returns>
     Task SeedDatabaseAsync(IServiceProvider serviceProvider);
 }
 ```